 Enfield Loaves and Fishes is a soup kitchen providing meals, aid, and companionship at no charge.
 We are located in Enfield, Connecticut and serve anyone in need in the surrounding area.
 A non-profit 501(c) (3) organization, incorporated in 1983, our purpose is to feed and aid the disenfranchised.

 Enfield Loaves and Fishes strives to make a difference in the life of people who live with food insecurity.
 We serve every meal with dignity and respect in a nurturing environment.
-Our volunteers, Board of Directors, and staff strive to make positive difference in our community and in the world, and the strength of the organization rests on their shoulders.
+Our volunteers, Board of Directors, and staff strive to make a positive difference in our community and in the world, and the strength of the organization rests on their shoulders.

 There is no single face of food insecurity.
 It impacts every community in the United States.